Papers at TEI present the latest results in tangible, embedded, and embodied interaction.

 Accepted submissions of all contribution types will be included as papers in the conference proceedings, which will be available in the ACM Digital Library.

 IMPORTANT: TEI2021 will fully switch to the new ACM workflow for submission templates and published papers.
 This requires the use of a simplified one-column template for submission, while the final two-column paper has to be rendered for publication after acceptance.
+We strongly recommend using the LaTeX templates rather than Word.
 For further details please follow the provided instructions or contact our Publication Chairs.

 Regardless of length and contribution type, a paper may be presented as a talk, demo and/or poster.
 Please do consider the most appropriate presentation format for your work.
 TEI is particularly strong in demonstrations and installations.